4.4. Probability Distributions

 Exponential random variable

-Exponential random variables model non-negative data where values of zero or close to zero are common and the probablity decreases as the value gets larger.
+Exponential random variables model non-negative data where zero or close to zero values are common, and the probability decreases as the value gets larger.
 Small values are more likely than larger values.
 For example, the total value of the coins in a person’s pocket has an exponential distribution.
 In such an experiment, many people will not have any coins in their pockets, and only a few people will have pocket change of more than a dollar.
-The exponential distribution is used to describe random variables that are lengths of time, such as the length of time between events or the duration of events.
-An example exponential distribution PDF and CDF are shown in Fig. 4.5.
-We might measure the length of time between customers entering a store or how long it takes to help each customer.
+The exponential distribution describes random variables that are lengths of time, such as the time between events or the duration of events.
+Example PDF and CDF plots for the exponential distribution are shown in figure Fig. 4.5.
+We might measure the time between customers entering a store or how long it takes to help each customer.

-The exponential distribution is often used together with the Poisson distribution to predict capacity requirements.
-For example, in the telecommunications industry, the expected number of telephone calls to be handled by a switching system per hour is modeled with a Poisson distribution.
-While the length of the calls is modeled with an exponential distribution.
-The statistical model for the number and length of calls is used to determine the capacity requirements of the equipment.
-A similar analysis could predict the number of employees needed at a business.
+The exponential distribution is often used with the Poisson distribution to predict capacity requirements.
+For example, in the telecommunications industry, the Poisson distribution models the expected number of telephone calls to be handled by a switching system per hour, while the exponential distribution models the length of each call.
+The statistical models for the number and length of calls are used to determine the equipment’s call handling capacity requirements.
+A similar analysis could prescribe the number of employees needed at a business.

 Fig. 4.5 Exponential distribution